smikhalevski/racehorse/README.md

 EventBus.getDefault().register(GoogleSignInPlugin(activity))
 ```

-5. Request sign in from the web app that is loaded into the WebView:
+Request sign in from the web app that is loaded into a WebView:

 ```ts
 import { googleSignInManager } from 'racehorse';